xiix0/scam/README.md

-I must have a prodigious quantity of mind; it takes me as much as a week sometimes to make it up.
+Remark of Dr. Baldwin's concerning upstarts: We don't care to eat toadstools that think they are truffles.
-		-- Mark Twain, "The Innocents Abroad"
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"